Millions of people with food allergies struggle to cook confidently.

 Highlights

-Build trust
+Build trust through personalization

-Expert analysis
+Expert recipe analysis

-Quick access anytime
+Quick, access anytime

 Secondary research